amirdaraby/Smallit-api/README.md

 #### when you are using api to get **Long Url** :

-your Http Request must have a header with Key: **uid** with Value of a **fingerprint** unique id
+your Http Request can have a header with Key: **uid** with Value of a unique id.

 I suggest [fingerprint js]
 to generate **uid**

 [fingerprint js]:https://github.com/fingerprintjs/fingerprintjs

-this is how I make the request to redirect user to Long url with counting clicks
+this is how I make the request to redirect user to Long url with counting clicks (in client side)

      <script>
         let queryString = '{{$url}}' // $url is short url (querystring)